rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 Note particularly parameter 3, relay delay time - this may need to be increased if relays other than genuine AXICOM IM41 3VDC are used.
 The OLED Settings Menu has a TUNER RLY test that may be useful for testing.

 ### Power Consumption
-The BT Interface will over all not significantly increase power consumption.
+The BT Interface will not significantly increase power consumption.
 When BT is Connected, the Tuner is turned off whenever the OLED display is off and this may actually reduce power consumption somewhat.
 Standby mode use some power, but reasonably good batteries should still last 1-2 months with 90 second retry interval.
-If using the Tuner for extended periods without using BT it will reduce power consumption slightly by Unpairing BT, since it otherwise will continuously try reconnecting.
+If using the Tuner for extended periods without using BT, Unpairing BT will reduce power consumption somewhat since it otherwise will continuously try reconnecting.

 ### Compiling the Code
 The code can be compiled using the free MPLAB X IDE and XC8 compiler from [Microchip](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide).
 Just make a project for the pic16f18877 chip and copy in the Tuner sources.
-Note that the free version of the XC8 compiler has limited optimization and thus tuning is a bit slower than for FW 1.6.
+Note that the free version of the XC8 compiler has limited optimization and thus tuning is slower than for FW v1.6.
 However, this is to a large degree compensated for by optimizing delays in the code and also, when connected, tuning is often not needed.